TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 all :file:`ext_tables` and :file:`ext_localconf` files contain valid PHP code, so that they can be loaded without breaking the system.

+The **TCA Migrations** can be used to check whether the current TCA needs migrations and displays applied migrations.

 The **Core update** can update the TYPO3 Core to the newest minor version.

 Apart from these functions, this section also contains options to